Francis Bell (actor): Career

-Death
+After leaving Neighbours, Bell returned to recording voiceovers for commercials.

+Personal life

+Bell married his partner of five years, Swedish textile designer Monica Dare in Melbourne on 27 March 1986.
+It was the second marriage for both of them.
+Bell and Dare separated six months after marrying.
+He is survived by his daughter.

 On 3 May 1994, Bell was found dead after falling from a building in Auckland, New Zealand.
 The city's police released a statement stating that there were no suspicious circumstances regarding his death.
-He was buried at Purewa Cemetery.
 His agent Graham Dunster later revealed that Bell had been hospitalised with depression prior to his death.
+His former Neighbours co-stars Anne Haddy and Alan Dale paid tribute to him, with Dale calling Bell "one of the best actors I have ever worked with."
+The show's casting director Jan Russ also called him a "colourful and eccentric character" and said that "he was well liked and respected by everyone."
+Bell was buried at Purewa Cemetery.